Connect with us

 Pivot closet doors.
 PHOTO | COURTESY

-Pivot closet doors are not a good option for homeowners on budget because, in addition to expensive hardware, the doors require professional customisation and installation.
+Pivot closet doors are not a good option for homeowners on a budget because, in addition to expensive hardware, the doors require professional customisation and installation.

 3. Bifold Closet Doors